When I asked the Little Nies what they wanted to be for

 praying everything comes in time for our favorite holiday of the year.

-Originally the boys wanted to be characters from Roald Dahl's
+Initially, the boys wanted to be characters from Roald Dahl's

-And since I already ordered the boys masks and they already were delivered,
+And since I already ordered the boy's masks and they were already delivered,

 Mr. Nielson and I decided to try them out.
 Duh.